xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 # <h1 align="center">CH341A Programmer for dumping, installing, reflashing and recovery of Xiaomi Router 4C</h1>

 ## Notes:
-- unchecked `verify` from the programmer settings before flashing it
+- Unchecked `Verify` from the programmer settings before flashing it
-- `unprotect` eeprom before flashing..
+- `Unprotect` eeprom before flashing..
 - Dangerous and irreversible actions, set only required options (if may failed buy a new ones and then soldered it unto the board)
 - if the programmer unable to read eeprom sectors all you have to do is read the `SREG or Status Register` and `unchecked all `checked area or set all number `1` into `0` and `Write Register` then begin flashing.